 A girl wakes up to find out just how completely her lover has possessed her.
 A couple realizes they’ve been trapped inside an ancient myth.
-A traveler glances out through a train window and catches the dim reflection of another world.
+A traveler glances through a train window and catches the dim reflection of another world.

-This is the world of Made Flesh, the long-awaited second book by Craig Arnold, a finalist for the Utah Book Award and the High Plains book award.
+This is the world of Made Flesh, the long-awaited second book by Craig Arnold, a finalist for the Utah Book Award and the High Plains Book Award.
 Made Flesh delineates a new mythology of what it means to be in the body.
-Marrying narrative precision to lyric ecstasy, the archaic to the avant-garde, these poems celebrate the fragility of our very selves and “the joy of self-forgetting,” the acts of surrender that loves asks of us.
+Marrying narrative precision to lyric ecstasy, the archaic to the avant-garde, these poems celebrate the fragility of our very selves and “the joy of self-forgetting,” the acts of surrender that love asks of us.
 Fierce, exuberant, and erotic, they invite the reader to share a rare and startling vision: how, if we would only permit ourselves to be drawn out of our mental privacies, out to the very surface of our skin, we might admit the beauty of being for a moment in the world, and with each other.

 “When I read Craig Arnold’s extraordinary Made Flesh, I thought: This is the hope of the future—or at least poetry’s future.
 Read this elegant, raw, beautiful and unforgettable book.” —Francine Prose

 “Energetic, cool, and stylish.
-He should have been a gang-leader.” —Thom Gunn
+He should have been a gang leader.” —Thom Gunn